ab180/airbridge-react-native-example/v4-deeplink-plan-example/README.md

 ### Deeplink test
 You can test deep links using the following two methods:
-1. Click on a custom scheme deep link starting with exabr://
+1. Click on a custom scheme deep link starting with exabr:// with airbridge_referrer query parameter (e.g., exabr://example?airbridge_referrer=value)
 2. Click on the Airbridge tracking link: https://abr.ge/4mw2j8

 Confirm that the app launches and displays the deep link information.